EnterpriseDB/repmgr/FAQ.md

 - How can a failed master be re-added as a standby?

+  This is a two-stage process.
+First, the failed master's data directory must be re-synced with the current master; secondly the failed master needs to be re-registered as a standby.
+The section "Converting a failed master to a standby" in the `README.md` file contains more detailed information on this process.

 - Is there an easy way to check my master server is correctly configured for use with `repmgr`?